wpswings/pdf-generator-for-wp/README.txt

 == Changelog ==

+= 1.3.9 - Released on 16 October 2024 =
+* New: Core update in code for new cover page.

 = 1.3.8 - Released on 09 October 2024 =
-* New: Special Character Setting.
+* New: Special Character setting added.
+* New: Compatible with the latest WP (6.6.2) and WC (9.3.3)

 = 1.3.7 - Released on 16 September 2024 =
 * New: Compatible with latest WP(6.6.2) and WC(9.3.1)